 Services We Offer

-Initial Contact and Referral: Students may call 740-593-1616 and schedule an initial appointment to initiate services at CPS for the first time, or clients seeking to return to services at CPS after a "break" in receiving services.
-Initial appointment will help students to decide what services may be best suited to their needs.
-Many of these services are listed below.
+Making an Appointment: Students may call 740-593-1616 and schedule an initial appointment to initiate services at CPS for the first time, or clients seeking to return to services at CPS after a "break" in receiving services.
+Initial appointment will help students to decide what services may be best suited for their needs.
+For more information, please click on Make an Appointment.

 Group Counseling: CPS offers a variety of different groups each semester including process groups, support groups, and skills-based groups.
 Group counseling empowers students to give and receive feedback and support while working through individual concerns in a safe and confidential environment.
 Group therapy consists of 5-10 members and group facilitators.
 Please click on Group Counseling for more information.